LooksRare/looksrare-sdk/doc/types.md

   tokenId,
   // Amount of tokens to sell/purchase (must be 1 for ERC721, 1+ for ERC1155)
   amount,
-  // Strategy for trade execution (e.g., DutchAuction, StandardSaleForFixedPrice), see addresses in the SDK strategy,
+  // Strategy for trade execution (e.g., StandardSaleForFixedPrice), see addresses in the SDK strategy,
   // Currency address (WETH)
   currency,